Monash-HPR/InductionChallenge/README.md

 ![equation](http://www.sciweavers.org/upload/Tex2Img_1532664821/eqn.png)

-where you can approximate the wetted area by the rockets diameter of *D = 98 mm* and length of *L = 2.5 m*.
+where you can approximate the wetted area by the rocket's diameter of *D = 98 mm* and length of *L = 2.5 m*.
 The coefficient of drag is a function of Mach number is given by the following (completely made up) equation

 ![equation](http://www.sciweavers.org/upload/Tex2Img_1532667773/render.png)